 Hillary Rodham Clinton (née Hillary Diane Rodham; born October 26, 1947) is an American politician, diplomat, lawyer, writer and public speaker.
 She was First Lady of the United States from 1993 to 2001, the United States senator from New York from 2001 to 2009, and the 67th United States secretary of state from 2009 to 2013.
 Clinton was the Democratic Party nominee for president of the United States in the 2016 election, the first woman nominated by a major U.S. political party.

-Born in Chicago, Illinois and raised in the Chicago suburb of Park Ridge, Clinton graduated from Wellesley College in 1969 and earned a Juris Doctor from Yale Law School in 1973.
-After serving as a congressional legal counsel, she moved to Arkansas and married Bill Clinton in 1975.
+Raised in the Chicago suburb of Park Ridge, Clinton graduated from Wellesley College in 1969 and earned a Juris Doctor from Yale Law School in 1973.
+After serving as a congressional legal counsel, she moved to Arkansas and married future president Bill Clinton in 1975; the two had met at Yale.
 In 1977, she co-founded Arkansas Advocates for Children and Families.
-She was appointed the first female chair of the Legal Services Corporation in 1978 and became the first female partner at Rose Law Firm the following year.
+She was appointed the first female chair of the Legal Services Corporation in 1978, and became the first female partner at Little Rock's Rose Law Firm the following year.
 As First Lady of Arkansas, she led a task force whose recommendations helped reform Arkansas's public schools.